ChrisEssery/group-project/Portfolio/Background.md

 # Background and Motivation

-In this section, we discuss the background literature, state-of-the-art survey and motivation and problem definition of the app.
+In this section, we discuss the background literature, state-of-the-art survey and problem definition of the app.
 We start with the background literature on the topic of isolation and loneliness in our ageing society, and look at how games can be used to combat these issues.
-We then go on to present our state of the art survey of current applications used to address these issues, before explaining the problem definition and motivation behind our product.
+We also focus on the idea of serious play, and how we can apply this concept to our product.
+We then go on to present our state of the art survey of current applications used to address these issues, before explaining the problem definition and motivation behind our product and how we intend to use serious play to address our target problem.

 ## Table of contents